-It clearly says that we have passed and give us information on who issued out SSL certificate and when it expires.
+It clearly says that we have passed and give us information on who issued out the SSL certificate and when it expires.

 Another way to check is to go to your website on any browser.
 In the address bar (the box where you type in your web address), make sure that you have https:// and not http:// at the beginning.
 If you see a lock icon to the left like the image below then you have a secure website.

-How much does it cost to get an SSL? is $300+ worth it?
+How much does it cost to get an SSL?
+Is $300+ worth it?

-For everyone else get the FREE one.
+For everyone else, get the FREE one.

-Both will get you security.
 Both will work on every browser and device.

 If your host doesn’t offer a free SSL certificate and only has paid options for $70-$300, then they are very likely selling you the free one and pocketing a healthy 100% margin on your money.
 If that’s the case, we recommend you switch hosts ASAP.

 Another way to test this is to try to open your website in an insecure way and make sure that it switches over to the secure website.
 You can do this by typing your website address with http:// at the beginning.
 So if your website is www.abc123.com, check that http://www.abc123.com will redirect you to https://www.abc123.com automatically.

-Why does my website say it might be insecure if i have Security/SSL enabled?
+Why does my website say it might be insecure if I have Security/SSL enabled?

 If you ran the test above, you can see at the bottom there is a section on mixed content.
 Make sure to test with EVERY page on your website.